schlerp/schlerp/README.md

 He/Him

-I'm a developer from sunny little Darwin in Australia.
-I currently work on the fraud and credit reporting team at Kraken Tech (Octopus Energy), we are building the core global fraud framework.
-I used to work for a healthcare company building integrations for their internal EMR system across many countries around the globe.
-Python is my favourite programming language, and it's where I feel the most at home.
-Type hinting in python is fantastic, and I am a big fan of [Mypy](https://mypy-lang.org/) and [Pydantic](https://docs.pydantic.dev/).
-When I'm not flexing my fingers on the keyboard I'm usually brewing or judging beer, playing volleyball or riding my bike.
+I’m a developer hailing from sunny Darwin, Australia.
+Currently, I’m part of the fraud and credit reporting team at Kraken Tech (Octopus Energy), where we’re building the core global fraud framework.
+Previously, I worked for a healthcare company, developing integrations for their internal EMR system across various countries.
+Python is my favorite programming language; it’s where I truly feel at home.
+I particularly appreciate type hinting in Python and am a big fan of Mypy and Pydantic.
+When I’m not typing away at my keyboard, you can find me brewing or judging beer, playing volleyball, or riding my bike.

 ## Current Projects

-I'm currently working on a couple of different personal projects.
-You can check them out below.
-Please get involved if you like; I'm always looking for help 😃.
-I love open-source software, and I'm keen to get more people involved with some of the things I'm working on at the moment.
+I'm currently working on a few personal projects that I'm excited to share with you below.
+I welcome any involvement—I'm always looking for help! 😃 I have a passion for open-source software and am eager to engage more people in the initiatives I’m pursuing right now.

 ### Pypes